 What is a whipsaw pattern and whipsaw effect

 Traders and nontraders alike all know that the market is a hard puzzle to solve.
 It’s a tricky enigma because it never goes in a simplistic up and down pattern.
 Though when you step back and take a big-picture view, you will see prices going up and down.
 From a distance, it certainly looks 2 dimensional and it would seem you just have bet on whether it will go up or down.
 However, the reality is that the market is multidimensional and there is much more at play than just a seesaw-like up or down.

-Many newbie traders fail because they’re taught to see the market in the unrealistic, simplistic way.
+Many newbie traders fail because they’re taught to see the market in an unrealistic, simplistic way.
 Far from straightforward, the market is devious and plays tricks on all of us.
 Even if you bet that it will go up and down at the same time, you could still end up losing both trades.
-It may sound counterintuitive and completely unrealistic, but realities in the markets are far more complex than they appears.
+It may sound counterintuitive and completely unrealistic, but realities in the markets are far more complex than they appear.
 Understanding the deceptions it can present to you is essential to understanding what the market is all about.

 Imagine for a moment a room full of people standing together on one large carpet.
 Suddenly, someone else enters the room and starts violently shaking the carpet.
 In response, everyone falls to the fall amidst the turbulence.
 If you can visualize this, you’re a step closer to understanding how volatility in the market works and in particular, the whipsaw pattern.